lingthio/Flask-User-starter-app/README.md

 # Flask-User starter app

-This code base serves as starting point for writing your next Flask application with Flask-User
+This code base serves as starting point for writing your next Flask application.

 ## Code characteristics

 * Tested on Python 2.6, 2.7, 3.3, 3.4, 3.5 and 3.6
 * Well organized directories with lots of comments
     * app
+        * commands
+        * models
+        * static
-  * app/models
+        * templates
-  * app/views
+        * views
     * tests
 * Includes test framework (`py.test` and `tox`)
 * Includes database migration framework (`alembic`)
 * Sends error emails to admins for unhandled exceptions

 ## Setting up a development environment

 We assume that you have `git` and `virtualenv` and virtualenvwrapper` installed.

     # Clone the code repository into ~/dev/my_app